-Experience Report Initiative
+Experience Report Authors

 Experience reports topics may include but are not limited to:

-- How you uniquely adopted, adapted, evolved, blended or scaled agile practices.
+- How you uniquely adopted, adapted, evolved, blended, or scaled Agile practices.

-- How you tackled architecture, development, design, usability, quality assurance, requirements or documentation, deployment, marketing, product definition, product or program management.
+- How you tackled architecture, development, design, usability, quality assurance, requirements or documentation, deployment, marketing, product definition, and product or program management.

-- How you introduced agile practices to your organization and manage the transition to an agile culture?
+- How you introduced Agile practices to your organization and manage the transition to an Agile culture?

-- If you’ve been doing agile development for a while, how have your values or ways of working changed?
+- If you’ve been doing Agile development for a while, how have your values or ways of working changed?
 What are you doing now and why?

 - What mistakes did you make?
 What insights have you gained that others need to know about?